 NBA Playoffs: Nets' Starting Lineup Against Bucks

-The Brooklyn Nets and Milwaukee Bucks are tied up 2-2 in their second-round series, which continues on Tuesday night in Brooklyn for Game 5.
+If the Nets win the game, they will win the series as they currently have a 3-2 lead.

-The Nets have announced their starting lineup for the game, and the full lineup can be seen in a post embedded below from FantasyLabs NBA.
+For the game, the Nets have announced their starting lineup, and their full lineup can be seen in a post below from FantasyLabs NBA.

-James Harden returns to the lineup for the first time since Game 1.

-The Brooklyn Nets are 1-point underdogs at home against the Milwaukee Bucks on Tuesday for Game 5, according to FanDuel.
+The Brooklyn Nets are 5.5-point underdogs on the road against the Milwaukee Bucks on Thursday for Game 6, according to FanDuel.

 Related stories on NBA basketball